-Another reason that you should not have honorary bridesmaids is that you don’t want to deal with the work that it takes to have bridesmaids.
-That is a good reason, but in the long run, you will appreciate having everyone as a bridesmaid that you wanted to have.
-It’s worth the short-term work that it takes, and yes it will be work but after it’s all said and done you don’t want to regret not asking someone just because it was going to be a little more work.
+Another reason you should not have honorary bridesmaids is that you don’t want to deal with the work it takes to have them.
+That is a good reason, but in the long run, you will appreciate having everyone as a bridesmaid that you want to have.
+It’s worth the short-term work that it takes, and yes, it will be work, but after it’s all said and done, you don’t want to regret not asking someone just because it would be a little more work.

-Cost is another reason not to assign honorary bridesmaids meaning you should share as much of the cost as appropriate with your wedding party; for example, the cost of a tux or bridesmaids’ dresses should be with the wedding party.
+Cost is another reason not to assign honorary bridesmaids.
+You should share as much of the cost as appropriate with your wedding party; for example, the cost of a tux or bridesmaids’ dresses should be with the wedding party.
 But at the same time, you do have to watch costs; in this case, however, the individual costs of your wedding party should be taken care of individually unless otherwise stated during wedding planning.

 Things to Remember

 Honorary bridesmaids are an important addition to any wedding.
-They are individuals who are special to the bride but may not have the time or resources to commit to traditional bridesmaid duties.
+They are special to the bride but may not have the time or resources to commit to traditional bridesmaid duties.
 Unlike traditional bridesmaids, honorary bridesmaids do not have specific roles or responsibilities to fulfill.

-When it comes to the wedding dress, honorary bridesmaids do not have to wear the same dress as the other bridesmaids.
-Instead, they can choose a dress that is similar in style or color to the bridesmaid dresses.
+Regarding the wedding dress, honorary bridesmaids do not have to wear the same dress as the other bridesmaids.
+Instead, they can choose a dress similar in style or color to the bridesmaid dresses.

-At the wedding reception, honorary bridesmaids are free to enjoy themselves and mingle with other guests.
+Honorary bridesmaids can enjoy themselves at the wedding reception and mingle with other guests.
 They do not have to participate in traditional duties such as helping with decorations or serving food.
-However, they are still a part of the bridal party and should be recognized as such.
+However, they are still a part of the bridal party and should be recognized.

 It’s important to remember that the role of an honorary bridesmaid varies from wedding to wedding.
 Some brides may choose to involve their honorary bridesmaids in certain aspects of the wedding planning, while others may not.
 Ultimately, the decision is up to the bride and what she feels is best for her special day.